 - Full Array Local Dimming

-The Hisense U7QF is second in line to the flagship U8QF in its 2020 range.
-Like the rest of Hisense’s output, the emphasis is on performance and affordability, packing multi-HDR support, a full array local dimming panel and Atmos sound for £799.
+The Hisense U7QF is the step down 4K ULED in Hisense’s 2020 TV range.
+Like the rest of Hisense’s output there’s an emphasis on performance and affordability, packing multi-HDR formats, a full array local dimming panel and Atmos sound for £799.

 Hisense U7QF design — An attractive and understated look